PawseySC/maali/README.md

 # maali
 Pawsey Supercomputing Centre Build System

-You should be able to install maali by using:
+You should be able to install maali on any of the Pawsey Supercomputing Resources by using:

 * `git clone https://github.com/Pawseyops/maali`
 * `cd maali`